-We are encouraging international collaboration by providing the means for UMN faculty to connect in-person with partners on global health issues around the world.
+We encourage international collaboration by providing the means for UMN faculty to connect in-person with partners on global health issues around the world.

-The Center for Global Health and Social Responsibility, through its Faculty Travel Award program, encourages international collaboration by supporting travel expenses with the purpose to further University of Minnesota global health research and training and capacity-building collaborations.
+Our Faculty Travel Award program for health sciences faculty aims to encourage international collaboration to further University of Minnesota global health research and training and capacity-building collaborations.

 Every spring and fall, CGHSR requests proposals for travel awards up to $2,000 to travel to an international site for exploration of potential collaboration on a global health topic or to bring a colleague to campus from any country for exploration of potential collaboration on a global health topic.
 Three awards are anticipated for each funding cycle in the spring and fall.
 Allowable expenses include airfare, visas, accommodation, ground transportation, and per diem.

 Our Faculty Travel Awards foster international collaborations and exchange at the University of Minnesota.

 Eunice Areba, Clinical Assistant Professor, Population Health and Systems Cooperative, School of Nursing, UMN Twin Cities